 This page sets out the implementation methods available for Adyen’s merchants and describes the additional services that Adyen’s merchants may use.
 These descriptions should be read together with your merchant agreement with Adyen (“Merchant Agreement”).
-If you do not yet have a Merchant Agreement with Adyen, please contact firstname.lastname@example.org for more information.
+If you do not yet have a Merchant Agreement with Adyen, please submit a request at https://support.adyen.com/hc/en-us/requests/new for more information.

 Merchant may choose to use the Payment Interfaces described below to connect to Adyen's API to submit payment details for Card Not Present Transactions to be processed by Adyen (in each case subject to verification by Adyen of the implementation thereof).